ASU-EGR314-2025-S-201/ASU-EGR314-2025-S-201.github.io/docs/03-IdeationAndConceptGeneration.md

 ## **Concept Sketch**
 ![Concept Sketch](https://github.com/user-attachments/assets/9a7c295e-f392-4541-83b7-5fb4fb4028d7)

 ## **Exhibit Rationale and Justification**
 Museum visitors, especially middle school students, need inspiration to increase their enthusiasm for STEM concepts.
 Museum exhibits are in a unique position to increase young students’ enthusiasm in science concepts with captivating and involved exhibits.
 Middle school students, though more developed than those between Kindergarten and the fifth grade, have limited attention span, necessitating an exhibit that is both involving and quick to the point.
 To satisfy this short attention span and to provide an engaging display that teaches basic chemistry concepts, our exhibit will feature bright colors and mobile mechanisms.
 The device will be themed around the sorting of elements from the periodic table (represented by colored spheres) into three different categories: metals, metalloids, and nonmetals.
 To provide easily accessible information, a display screen will provide succinct information (less than five words) about the most recent interaction made with the exhibit (for example, a correctly sorted element will trigger a display screen labeling the interaction as correct and providing a short graphic or fact).

+> Tony's addition to the team was a fun challenge to tackle in order to keep the direction of the project stable.
+Fortunately, our display is easily expandable, allowing for Tony to simply add-on his individual subsytem.
+The subsystem of choice was another actuator responsible for ball return.
+Before Tony's addition, the colored spheres would have been manually returned to the hopper, however, Tony's actuator subsystem controls a 'blower-motor,' forcing the light-weight spheres through a funnel-like tube system back to the hopper via airflow.

 As per project requirements, each team member must complete one individual subsystem with communication capabilities between other members’ subsystems.
 Our team has elected to divide the tasks into the following categories: